Table of Contents

 There have been rare but documented cases of HIV being spread from female-to-male and female-to-female during oral-vaginal sex.
 To make oral sex on a woman safer, use a dental dam or a condom that has been cut open.
 Dental dams are squares made from latex.
 Put some water- or silicone-based lube on one side of the dental dam or cut-open condom.
 Then stretch the dam or condom over the vulva with the lubed side facing away from your mouth.
 This gives you a thin barrier between your mouth and the vulva.
 Some people use plastic food wrap instead of dental dams or cut-open condoms.
 Plastic food wrap may prevent the transmission of herpes infections, but there is no proof that it can prevent the transmission of HIV.

-Oral-anal sex has been shown to spread hepatitis A and hepatitis B, as well as other infections.
+Oral-anal sex has been shown to spread hepatitis A, hepatitis B, and hepatitis C, as well as other infections.
 To make oral-anal sex on a man or woman safer, use a dental dam or a condom that has been cut open.
 Put some water- or silicone-based lube on one side of the dental dam or cut-open condom.
 Then stretch the dam or condom over the anus with the lubed side facing away from your mouth.
 This gives you a thin barrier between your mouth and the anus.

 If you do not use a barrier during oral sex, avoid getting pre-cum, semen, menstrual blood, or vaginal fluids in your mouth.
 Avoid oral sex on a woman who is menstruating (having her period) to prevent contact with blood.
 Bleeding gums, ulcers, or gum disease can make oral sex much riskier.
 Also, do not floss or brush your teeth just before oral sex; use a breath mint instead.